tidepool-org/tools/README.md

 This is a script that will fetch latest changes and update npm and bower for all the repositories listed in required_repos.txt.

 ## runservers
-This is a bash shell script to run a set of servers on localhost.
-We'll keep updating it as we grow.
+This is a script to run a set of servers on localhost.
+Note that it's not executable -- that's because you shouldn't run it directly -- use "source" (also known as ".") to run it, as in ```. tools/runservers``` We'll keep updating it as we grow.

 ## addLicense.py
 addLicense.py is a script to add license text to a set of source files by searching for special markers in those files.